akmalsoliev/akmalsoliev/README.md

 - 🏢 Nunatac - Italy

-- 👀 I’m interested in: ML & DL
+- 👀 I’m interested in: ML & DL projects

 - 📫 How to reach me: soliev@gmail.com

+- GitHub is used only for personal projects done during the non-work hours.

+- Github won't be utilized for upcoming months - from Septebmer 2021

 -------------------------------